dhellmann/pymotw-3/source/webbrowser/index.rst

 .. module:: webbrowser
     :synopsis: Displays web pages

-:Purpose: Use the `webbrowser` module to display web pages to your users.

 The :mod:`webbrowser` module includes functions to open URLs in interactive browser applications.
 The module includes a registry of available browsers, in case multiple options are available on the system.
 It can